Use some science to achieve a seriously superior sear.

 Adequate Time

-Maillard reactions can occur over short and long periods of time.
-You can slowly simmer a stock in a Dutch Oven and achieve a Maillard reaction over a few hours, or you can use a Stainless Clad or Carbon Steel Frying Pan to achieve this reaction on your proteins in under half an hour.
-Remember that patience is a virtue when it comes to the Maillard reaction—if you add your meat to your pan too early, you won’t get that signature crust.
+Maillard reactions can occur over both short and long periods of time.
+You can slowly simmer a stock in a Dutch oven and achieve a Maillard reaction over a few hours, or you can use a stainless or carbon steel frying pan to achieve this reaction on your proteins in under half an hour.